karanthaker/Windows-Phone-App---Weekly-Planner/README.md

 Windows-Phone-App---Weekly-Planner
 ==================================

-I built this while learning Windows Phone development.
+I built this in C# while learning Windows Phone development.
 It is a simple app provides a very quick way to plan out your week.
 It allows you to navigate through the week days and add/edit/delete events.
 It has a very responsive panaromic user interface.

 1. Open app
 2. Tap on any time slot